If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 To do:

 In the compilation's ports of the games, there are many leftover BGM tracks in .ADX file format from a few other Capcom games that are located in the sound adjustment section in the Options menus of certain games.
-However, none of these are used in-game, or have yet to be proven true that they can be activated as easter eggs in the secret hidden modes of each game.
+While some were unused, some are actually used in-game, as they can be activated as easter eggs in the secret hidden modes of each game.

 Pocket Fighter PlayStation & Saturn Leftovers